jeremin77/HPML9143_Project/README.md

 ```
 python3 mainADAM.py
 ```
 All parameters of optimizers are default parameters as recommended.
 After training, models will be saved in the checkpoint folder with ckpt_<model_type>.pth.
-Code in folder [Resnet18 with Adan, Adam and SGD] (https://github.com/jeremin77/HPML9143_Project/tree/main/Resnet18%20with%20Adan%2C%20Adam%20and%20SGD)
+Code in folder Resnet18 with Adan, Adam and SGD

-### 3. Train Vit-B_16 using Adan, SGD, Adam
+### 4. Train Vit-B_16 using Adan, SGD, Adam

 Adan: